directx5/League-of-Legends-Account-Creator-Python/README.md

 ## Cons
 - Only 2Captcha supported.
 - Only TR server supported.
-- Not sure about [time out](https://github.com/directx5/League-of-Legends-Account-Creator-Python/blob/main/captcha.py#L37) for solving captcha.
+- Not sure about time out for solving captcha.
 - If your internet connection is bad, it may cause your balance to go to waste.

 ## Additional Information
 - Spends 0.00299 balance for every solve (according to 2Captcha statistics).

+## Note
+- This could be considered python version of https://github.com/lociero/League-of-Legends-Accounts-Creator.

 ## Contact
 - Discord: aaaaaadd#9362